opral/monorepo/inlang/source-code/paraglide/paraglide-js-adapter-next/README.md

 ### 5. Have Fun!

-You should now have working localised routing set up!
+You have set up localised routing!
 Try visiting `/de` or whatever language you have configured.

-Using messages works by importing them from `@/paraglide/messages.js`.
+Use messages by importing them from `@/paraglide/messages.js`.
+By convention we do a wildcard import as `m`.

 ```tsx
 import * as m from "@/paraglide/messages.js"